Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 ---
 **METEOR-M**

-- As for their Russian counterpart, the **only** satellite currently broadcasting in VHF is **Meteor-M N2-3** (Meteor M2-3 for short), a part of the **Meteor-M** constellation.
-It was launched very recently - just in June of 2023.
+- As for their Russian counterpart, **2** satellites are currently broadcasting in VHF: **Meteor-M N°2-3 and Meteor-M N°2-4** (Meteor M2-x for short), a part of the **Meteor-M** constellation.
+They were launched very recently - in June of 2023 and February of 2024 respectively.
-- Meteor-M satellites broadcast a *digital* **[LRPT (Low rate picture transmission)](https://www.sigidwiki.com/wiki/Low_Rate_Picture_Transmission_(LRPT))** signal that includes 3 channels at a JPEG-compressed 1km/px quality.
-It also includes **FEC** to make sure the picture doesn't come out grainy as well as allowing you to decode the signal properly even if the signal is fairly weak.
+- Meteor-M satellites broadcast a *digital* **[LRPT (Low rate picture transmission)](https://www.sigidwiki.com/wiki/Low_Rate_Picture_Transmission_(LRPT))** signal that includes 3 channels at a JPEG-compressed 1 km/px quality.
+It includes **FEC** to make sure the picture doesn't come out grainy as well as allowing you to decode the signal properly even if the signal is fairly weak.

 <break>

-- This satellite series has been plagued with errors, failures and delays.
-M2-3 is sadly no exception: its LRPT antenna didn't fully extend, leaving it in a tilted angle making the signal not circularily polarized like it is supposed to be as well as making it much weaker than designed.
-M2-4 is currently set to launch 02-2024.
+- This satellite series has been plagued with accidents, faults, and delays.
+Meteor M1 and M2 lost altitude control, M2-1 exploded on launch and M2-2 got hit by a micrometeor making it imposible to broadcast LRPT.
+M2-3 is sadly no exception: its LRPT antenna didn't fully extend, leaving it in a tilted angle making the signal improperly polarized, experience random drops as well as making it generally weaker than it is suppoed to be.
+M2-4 has succesfully launched on leap day in 2024, is broadcasting LRPT at a full strength.
+No issues have been detected with the satellite so far.

+## Broadcast issues

+- NOAA 15 has had several major hiccups with its scan motor current spiking due to it grinding through debris, causing a loss of synchronization between the scan motor and the processor presenting as major glitches appearing in place of imagery.
+A major spike could lead to a complete motor stall, from which recovery is highly unlikely.
+As of writing this article (03/2024) the satellite has mostly recovered and is broadcasting fine.
+- NOAA 18 has had a configuration error present ever since management was transferred to Parons tech, making it broadcast a visible channel during the night instead of an infrared one.
+This presents itself as half of the image being black.
+- Meteor-M N°2-3 has an incorrectly deployed VHF antenna, meaning the signal is weaker than intended and might unexpectedly drop from time to time.

 ## Example processed APT and LRPT images
 > Note: The images don't have maps on them, they were added in post processing.